Scholarships for Adult Learners

 College scholarships aren't just for teenagers!
 There are also many scholarships available to adult learners.
 If you're an adult who's returning to school or enrolling in college for the first time, scholarships can be a great way to help cover the cost of your education.
 Below, we've rounded up five scholarships for adult learners.
 Take a look and apply to any you think are a good match.

 Working Parent College Scholarship

-Details: Write an essay between 600 and 1,000 words on the three keys to successfully balancing parenthood, working, and excelling in school
+How to Apply: Write an essay between 600 and 1,000 words on the three keys to successfully balancing parenthood, working, and excelling in school.

 Eligibility: Open to students at accredited U.S. post-secondary educational institutions with at least a 3.0 GPA who work an average of at least 12 hours per week and are a residential parent of at least one minor child

 Deadline: August 22, 2022